RickStrahl/Westwind.WebView/README.md

 	```

 	A host object is just a .NET POCO object that contains methods to callback to either sync or async.
 You don't need to provide this if you don't have callbacks, or if you have only very few you can just use the JavaScriptInterop object to hold those methods and pass that.

 	> Both the JavaScript and Dotnet objects are optional.
 You can pass those in as null values and they won't be set or used for anything, but if that's the case you probably don't have much need for the `WebViewHandler` in the first place.

+* **A Cached WebView Environment Class**
+This class handles consistently initializing and re-using a single WebView environment inside of an application to avoid odd behaviors due to incompatible environment settings.
+Avoids among other things creating a default environment which may not work in some application if permissions don't allow access to create the default environment folder.
+The static methods of this class are used by default by the `WebViewHandler` to initialize the environment via `CoreWebView2Environment.CreateAsync()`.

 `WebViewHandler` is a behavior class that is attached to an existing instance of a WebView control, typically assigned in the constructor of the WebView host control.